Disneyland raising prices, cheapest daily ticket over $100

 The Los Angeles Times reports price increases in recent years haven't thinned the throngs at Disneyland and nearby California Adventure Park.

-A one-day, one-park ticket is now $104 for low-demand days, such as May weekdays.
-Tickets for regular- and peak-demand days are more.

-More visitors are expected for this summer's opening of "Star Wars: Galaxy's Edge."
+More visitors are expected for this summer's opening of the $1 billion dollar "Star Wars: Galaxy's Edge."

 Spokeswoman Liz Jaeger says the resort offers a variety of tickets while helping manage demand and spread visitation.